 Bitcoin Cash available on most exchanges – Bitcoin on every exchange

 The issue of BCH not being available drove traders and investors away from those exchanges.
-Therefore, over time, this issue was solved, and today, practically any exchange allows to buy and sell Bitcoin Cash without any restrictions.
+Therefore, over time, this issue was solved, and today, practically any exchange allows one to buy and sell Bitcoin Cash without any restrictions.
 Consequently, you can pretty much choose any exchange if you want to trade or invest in Bitcoin Cash.

-Bitcoin or Bitcoin Cash: Which One You Should Choose?
+Bitcoin or Bitcoin Cash: Which One Should You Choose?

 Ultimately, the choice is up to you.
 There are advantages and disadvantages for both BTC and BCH.
 If what you are looking for is investing in a stable long-term coin that has the market size and popularity over the world to keep going higher over the years, choose Bitcoin.
 Alternatively, if you want faster transaction times and smaller transfer fees, then go for Bitcoin Cash.